-Program Details Southwest Region School District (45) - FY 2022 - COVID Relief - Rev 0 - ARP Act: ESSER III Section A: District Plan for Safe Return to In-Person Instruction and Continuity of Services A.1.
-Describe how the district developed the plan for the safe return to in-person instruction and continuity of services.
-Provide how the district sought public comment on the plan and took such comments into account in the development of the plan.
-Include which stakeholders were involved in the development of the plan.
+Program Details Southwest Region School District (45) - FY 2023 - COVID Relief - Rev 0 - ARP Act: ESSER III Section A: District Plan for Safe Return to In-Person Instruction and Continuity of Services A.1.
+Describe how the district developed and updated the plan for the safe return to in-person instruction and continuity of services.
+Provide how the district sought public comment on updating the plan and took such comments into account.
+Include which stakeholders were involved in the plan update and the date the plan was last updated.
 The district worked with various stakeholders from around the district to develop the mitigation plan.
 The district scheduled two public meetings at each community throughout the year.
 These meetings were conducted through the Community School Committee in which parents and community members attended.
 The district also met with the Tribal Councils within each community to get information and feedback about the mitigation plan.
 The meetings with the Tribals Councils occurred at least once but some Tribal Councils requested additional meetings.
 The SWRSD School Board had several meetings in which the mitigation plan was discussed and parents participated in those meetings.
+Parents provided comments and feedback to school principals consistently and that information was used to help develop the district plan.
 The district worked with the Southwest Region Teachers Association and with classified staff on the mitigation plan.
 SWRSD frequently met with the a team of local and state health officials about the mitigation plan and the changes to the mitigation plan to ensure that safety recommendations were being met.
 A.2.
 Provide the link to district's plan.